-I’ve been scrambling for the past six months helping my brother who sustained a serious back injury in a car / truck accident.
-As soon as I understood what had happened I contacted a truck accident lawyer.
-When you go online to find a truck accident lawyer, it is overwhelming.
+I’ve been scrambling for the past six months helping my brother who sustained a serious back injury in an accident while working on a rig off the coast of Baton Rouge, Louisiana.
+As soon as I understood what had happened I contacted a local maritime lawyer.
+When you go online to find a lawyer, it is overwhelming.
 But after reading some sites, I realized my brother who sustained serious injuries with possible long-term consequences that would impact complete recovery AND who wasn’t at fault should have a lawyer.
 Thank goodness they work on a contingency basis.
 I think, as does my brother, the 35% of the settlement the lawyer took as his fee was well worth it since my brother received the maximum compensation allowed under the law.
 Meanwhile, the accident has put my brother totally out of commission for these twelve months while he slowly recuperates.
 He is just starting physical therapy and has been told it may take up to two years before he is able to be fully functional.
 Friends have suggested that he is most likely eligible for social security disability.
 The application process is a nightmare and then when you learn that more than 60% of the initial social security disability claims are rejected, you just want to give up.
 I have decided my brother is not going to be part of that 60% statistic so this past week I contacted another lawyer, this one a social security disability lawyer.
 Fortunately they also work on a contingency plan so my brother doesn’t have to pay any money at the start of the process.
 While social security disability attorneys won’t guarantee that you’ll be awarded Social Security Disability benefits, at least I believe our case will have the best chance of being successful.
 But hey, if I can negotiate the crazy world of kernels, surely I can help out my brother by finding him capable lawyers!